tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 <a href="https://sendgrid.com/docs/API_Reference/Web_API/blocks.html" class="noExtIcon"><img src="images/sendgridwarningmessage.png" alt="SendGrid API Explorer warning message" /></a>

 Foursquare's API docs used to have a built-in API explorer in the previous version of their docs (shown below), but they have since removed it.
-I'm not sure why.
+I'm not sure why (maybe they ran into the dangers just described?).

 <a href="https://developer.foursquare.com/docs" class="noExtIcon"><img src="images/foursquareapiexplorer.png" alt="Foursquare's API Explorer" /></a>